Multimodal Function Vectors for Visual Relations: Abstract

 \section{Abstract}

-Large Multimodal Models (LMMs) demonstrate impressive in-context learning abilities from limited multimodal demonstrations, yet the internal mechanisms supporting such task learning remain opaque.
-Building on prior work of large language models, we show that a small subset of attention heads in the vision–language model OpenFlamingo-4B is responsible for transmitting representations of spatial relations.
+Large Multimodal Models (LMMs) demonstrate impressive in-context learning abilities from few multimodal demonstrations, yet the internal mechanisms supporting such task learning remain opaque.
+Building on prior work of Large Language Models, we show that a small subset of attention heads in Large Multimodal Models is responsible for transmitting representations of visual relations.
 The activations of these attention heads, termed \textit{function vectors}, can be extracted and manipulated to alter an LMM’s performance on relational tasks.
-First, using both synthetic and real image datasets, we apply causal mediation analysis to identify attention heads that strongly influence relational predictions, and extract multimodal function vectors that improve zero-shot accuracy at inference time.
+First, using synthetic and real image datasets, we apply causal mediation analysis to identify attention heads that strongly influence relational predictions, and extract multimodal function vectors that improve zero-shot accuracy at inference time.
 We further demonstrate that these multimodal function vectors can be fine-tuned with a modest amount of training data, while keeping LMM parameters frozen, to significantly outperform in-context learning baselines.
-Finally, we show that relation-specific function vectors can be linearly combined to solve analogy problems involving novel and untrained spatial relations, highlighting the strong generalization ability of this approach.
-Our results show that LMMs encode spatial relational knowledge within localized internal structures, which can be systematically extracted and optimized, thereby advancing our understanding of model modularity and enhancing control over relational reasoning in LMMs.
+Finally, we show that relation-specific function vectors can be linearly combined to solve analogy problems involving novel and untrained visual relations, highlighting the strong generalization ability of this approach.
+Through experiments on two LMMs, including OpenFlamingo and Qwen3-VL, our results show that these models encode visual relational knowledge within localized internal structures, which can be systematically extracted and optimized, thereby advancing our understanding of model modularity and enhancing control over relational reasoning in LMMs.